Visiting Aqualand, Gran Canaria with kids

 You can also pay extra to swim with sealions – I always feel faintly uncomfortable about activities like this, although Minnie loved watching the sealions in their tank, and they seemed pretty content (as far as I can tell with a sealion).

-You can also buy combined tickets to Aqualand and Palmitos Park zoo for 57 Euros for adults and when we visited, there was the option to buy a much cheaper re-entry ticket.
+You can also buy combined tickets to Aqualand and Palmitos Park zoo for 49.50 Euros for adults and when we visited, there was the option to buy a much cheaper re-entry ticket.
 You can find Palmitos Park prices here.

 Aqualand Gran Canaria opening times change from September 1 to June 28, when the waterpark is open from 10am to 5pm.
 From June 29 to September, it’s open to 6pm but check the site for most up-to-date details.
 Attractions shut half an hour before closing time, and although the site doesn’t specify, it is shut on some holidays (such as New Year’s Day).

 Food is available on site and ours was cooked to order with generous portions.
 When it’s busy, this could mean long queues though so it’s worth taking a picnic if you know you’ll be staying all day.

-Disclosure: My entry to Aqualand was courtesy of Gran Canaria Tourism.
+Disclosure: My entry to Aqualand Gran Canaria was courtesy of Gran Canaria Tourism.
 All opinions and loud squealing on the video remain my own.